 In the future, and according to market conditions and availability of funds, the Company will advance the Caballo Blanco project.
 While the Company has made significant advancements in identifying the resource at the La Paila zone, additional drilling and technical work could provide additional information and potential expansion of the zone.
 In addition, 7 other exploration targets have been identified on the property through IP Resistivity, magnetics, geochemical and sampling programs.
 The Company plans to realize a drilling program on these targets when market conditions and availability of funds allow.
-The Company is continuing dialogue with the local communities.
-Currently, the Company is focusing on community and government relations.
+The Company will continue to explore options to advance the project as market conditions permit.